miker83z/mirkozichichi/index.md

 I am a Doctoral Researcher in the [_Law, Science, and Technology Joint Doctorate - Rights of Internet of Everything_](https://last-jd-rioe.eu/), a Horizon 2020 research and innovation programme funded by the Marie Skłodowska-Curie Actions.
+My PhD thesis title is: _''Decentralized Systems for the Protection and Portability of Personal Data.''_

+---

+## Projects

 <p class="message">
-My PhD thesis title is: <br><i>''Decentralized Systems for the Protection and Portability of Personal Data''</i>. <br><br>The right to protect <b>personal data</b> is currently one of the most controversial topics arising from the proliferation of data abuse scandals involving the world's largest companies.
-The economics of exploiting personal information is assisted by the more pervasive nature of today's digital world.
-This information enables organizations to provide personalized or more useful services in digital and physical spaces, but it could also have potentially damaging consequences for the <b>privacy and autonomy of users</b> and for society at large. <br><br>The overall goal of my research is to investigate methodologies and design systems that direct the control of the flow of personal data to individuals through <b>disintermediation</b>.
-I consider personal data management by approaching new paradigms based on disintermediation and autonomous identity management, referring to the <b>European Union General Data Protection Regulation</b>.
-The main goal is to decentralize data custody, authorization mechanisms and control of personal data flow through a system that prioritizes user security, privacy and self-empowerment.
+  - A <b>DecentDIS</b>?
+Find out more about <i>Decentralized Data Intermediation Services</i> in my blog &rarr; post
 </p>

+---

 ## Labs/Projects/Affiliations